srosanba/sas-custom-warnings/README.md

-This repository is related to an upcoming SESUG paper which is tentatively titled:
+This repository is related to a [SESUG 2016 paper](https://analytics.ncsu.edu/sesug/2016/CC-269_Final_PDF.pdf) titled:

 - *Cover Your Assumptions with Custom %str(W)ARNING Messages*

-Assuming the title makes it past the censor board, the central concept is not novel: similar material was presented at SGF in [2008](http://www2.sas.com/proceedings/forum2008/106-2008.pdf) and [2013](http://support.sas.com/resources/papers/proceedings13/350-2013.pdf).
+The central concept is not novel: similar material was presented at SGF in [2008](http://www2.sas.com/proceedings/forum2008/106-2008.pdf) and [2013](http://support.sas.com/resources/papers/proceedings13/350-2013.pdf).
 The only part that will be truly new in this paper is that many more potential applications of custom WARNING messages will be described (covered in the [Wiki tab](https://github.com/srosanba/sas-customwarnings/wiki)).

 ## The Basic Idea